purdue-arc/arc_robot_arm/README.md

 1. Sign in/Sign up at https://rds.theconstructsim.com/ to get your own ROS Dev workspace
 2. Follow this link to "fork" (make your own copy) of the ROSject
 3. Click the red "Open" button to load the ROSject
 4. Once the workspace loads (can take a few min), that's it!
-Your workspace is set up!
+Your ROS workspace is created!

 ### Terminal/Workspace Setup